V-rtualized/balatro-multiplayer/Server/README.md

 ---

-gameInfo: small?, big?, boss?
-- Info to send to the client before each blind set is displayed, overwrites the blinds
-- small?: Blind type to set the small blind in the set to, defaults to the normal small blind, must be a [blind type](#blind-types)
-- big?: Blind type to set the big blind in the set to, defaults to the normal big blind, must be a [blind type](#blind-types)
-- boss?: Blind type to set the boss in the set to, defaults to a random boss, must be a [blind type](#blind-types)

----

 playerInfo: lives
 - Info to send to the client at the start of the game and whenever it is requested
 - lives: Amount of lives the client currently has, must be a number